Do you believe in ghosts?

 Mysterious occurrences, murders, untimely deaths, and disturbed cemetery plots.
 It’s no wonder the spirits can’t rest.
 Ghosts however don’t celebrate holidays.
-So, Halloween isn’t the only time strange manifestations can be experienced.
+So, Halloween and Day of the Dead isn’t the only time strange manifestations can be experienced.

 Ghosts and Graveyards Tour – Old Town Ghost Tour

 Wanting to know more about San Diego’s ghastly (or ghostly) history, we booked a 1.5-hour Ghosts & Graveyards Old Town Ghost Tour that introduced us to Old Town’s most notorious haunts.
 Led by an expert guide, we traveled back in time to learn the historical events contributing to a host of strange occurrences and paranormal activities that have happened here, and continue, even to this day.

 Our guide donned black pants, a torn white shirt with religious talismans, a black vest and hat, and carried a shovel.
 He introduced Old Town’s dark history before we headed to our first stop.

 El Campo Santo Cemetery is home to numerous paranormal occurrences.
 The graveyard, built in 1849, was used until 1880.
 Though there are 477 bodies buried here, unfortunately not all retained their tomb.
 Grave markers on the sidewalk and street across from the cemetery mark burial sites now outside the cemetery walls.
 A streetcar line and road were literally built through the original graveyard boundaries.